 This is the hill stage as you pass over the Cantabrian Mountains shortly after the city of Astorga.
-Some of the best scenery on the entire Camino is found on these sections as you climb from the plains over the mountains into the province of Galicia.
+Some of the best scenery and highlights on the entire Camino can be found on this section as you climb from the plains over the mountains into the province of Galicia.
 The walk up to the ‘Iron Cross’ near Foncebaddon (1520m high point) and then climb up to the hamlet of O’Cebreiro (1330m) are the biggest on the Camino after the Pyrenees section.

 After leaving Astorga you come to Rabanal Del Camino and from here the climb starts to the once-abandoned ( not now though) village of Foncebaddon and shortly afterwards the famous Cruz Ferro / ‘Iron Cross’ monument where for centuries pilgrims unburden themselves of any stones they’ve carried that symbolise burdens/ bad habits they’ve been carrying.
 So afterwards they continue lighter on their journey.
 It’s an interesting spot with many mementoes of different sorts

 Ponferrada is the next city you’ll encounter, home to the grandest Castle of the Knight’s Templar – the semi-mystical order that once protected Pilgrims on the Camino and the Holy land.
 Before you reach the Mountains you have Villafranca del Bierzo, a delightful town at the foot of the hills.
-The climb up to O’Cebreiro although not the highest is certainly one of the steepest.
-The tiny hilltop Hamlet reminds many people of a village in Ireland and the contrast in architectural & cultural styles are very evident as you enter into Galicia – reflecting it’s Gallic roots.
+The climb up to O’Cebreiro, although not the highest, is certainly one of the steepest.
+The tiny hilltop Hamlet reminds many people of a village in Ireland and the contrast in architectural & cultural styles are very evident as you enter into Galicia – reflecting it’s Gaelic roots.